section-engineering-education/engineering-education/content/articles/creating-a-callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/index.md

 - [References](#references)

 ### Prerequisites
-To complete this lesson, you must have the following software installed on your computer:
+To complete this tutorial, you must have the following software installed on your computer:
 - [Android Studio](https://developer.android.com/studio/index.html).
 - Solid understanding of how to create and run Android apps.
 - The [Kotlin](https://kotlinlang.org/) programming language's fundamentals.
+- Basic knowledge of Kotlin Coroutines.
 - Understanding of Cloud Functions: In this post, [Creating A Serverless Function](https://www.section.io/engineering-education/serverless-api-firebase/), you may learn how to develop a serverless function.

 ### Daraja API Callback URL
 A callback is an asynchronous API request that comes from the API server and is sent to the client in response to one of the client's previous requests.
 When using Daraja API, Safaricom requires you to pass a URL that they will return information of the processed transactions from your App.

-Less talk, let's get our hands dirty

 ### Step 1 - Create a project on Firebase Console
 First, create a project on Firebase and link it to your Android app.
 After a successful linking, make sure your project is in the `Blaze` Plan so that we can use Cloud Functions.